MadhuuViswa/Toy-Trip-Resto/README.md

 # Toy-Trip-Resto
-Created a restaurant website using the Krontend Keys.
+Created a restaurant website using the Frontend Keys.